arnaldovitor/pytorch-gfx803/README.md

 ## Build

 You may need to install addional dependencies, and the build will take a long time.
+On a system with Ryzen 3700X building with all available threads consumes ~30 GB of RAM in peak.

 #in home directory create directory pytorch2.1.2
 #Build Torch